mattsimpson/mastodon-feed-wordpress-plugin/README.md

 ### Can I modify the plugin?
 The plugin is released under the [Expat License](LICENSE) (MIT) which is very permissive.
 Knock yourself out!

+## Credits and Acknowledgements

+This plugin was inspired by and builds upon the work of others in the WordPress and Mastodon communities:

+* **[WolfGang](https://mastodon.social/@w101)** - For the original [Include Mastodon Feed WordPress Plugin](https://wolfgang.lol/code/include-mastodon-feed-wordpress-plugin) which served as inspiration and provided valuable insights for this implementation
+* **[Automattic](https://automattic.com/)** - For the [WordPress ActivityPub Plugin](https://github.com/Automattic/wordpress-activitypub) which provided inspiration for integrating federated social networks with WordPress

+Thank you to these projects and their contributors for helping make the WordPress ecosystem more connected to the Fediverse!